megano/image-classifier-larger-model/README.md

  * requirements.txt - requirements file lists dependencies.

- * snowpeople_voila.ipynb - Notebook with basic python widgets for UI, and path to model file that Binder uses to generate the production UI.
+ * index.ipynb - Notebook with basic python widgets for UI, and path to model file that Binder uses to generate the production UI.